gaphor/gaphas/README.txt

 The item's parent/child relationships are maintained here (not in the Item!).

-An Item can have a set of Handle's (also from item.py) which can be used to manipulate the item (although this is not nessesary).
+An Item can have a set of Handle's (also from item.py) which can be used to manipulate the item (although this is not necessary).
 Each item has it's own coordinate system (a (0, 0) point).
 Item.matrix is the transformation relative to the parent item of the Item, as defined in the Canvas.

-The Canvas also contains a constraint Solver (from solver.py) that can be used to solve mathematical dependencies between items (such as Handles that should be alligned).
+The Canvas also contains a constraint Solver (from solver.py) that can be used to solve mathematical dependencies between items (such as Handles that should be aligned).

 View (from view.py) is used to visualize a canvas.
 On a View, a Tool (from tool.py) can be assigned, which will handle user input (button presses,